NeutrinosPlatform/cordova-plugin-document-scanner/README.md

  - **returnBase64** [Default value is false]  :- `returnBase64` in options object can only take boolean values.
 If `true`, the plugin will return the scanned image as base64.
 If `false`, the plugin will return the image URL of the image.
 	- **Platform Support** : Android and iOS
 	- **Version Support** : >= 4.2.0
-    - **Important Notes** : Even though base64 is returned the image will still get saved in memory.
+    - **Important Notes** : For Android even when base64 is returned the image will still get saved to memory.
+For iOS this isn't the case.

 > Plugin adds file:// in front of the imageuri returned for both android and ios. <br/>
 **iOS example imageURI returned** :- file:///var/mobile/Containers/Data/Application/8376778A-983B-4FBA-B21C-A4CFDD047AAA/Documents/image.jpg <br/>